 - After many months sitting under a tarp or in a dry dock, your boat is going to need a good cleaning.
-You can start by giving your entire boat a wash and scrub covering all outer and interior surfaces.
+You can start by washing your entire boat and scrub covering all outer and interior surfaces.
 Clean your windows, all decking, and hatches.
 Polish your wood surfaces and wax your exterior hull.

 - Make sure that all of your drains are allowing water to flow naturally and there are no blockages.
 Insects and small critters love to build nests in these areas over the winter.

 - Inspect all of your running and instrument lights to ensure they are working properly.
 You may have to replace some fuses or bulbs.

 - All seacocks should be freshly lubricated and inspected.

 #5 Water Lines

 - Test all water lines to make sure there are no blockages or leaks.

 - Inspect and test that both your manual and auto pump settings are in working order.

 #7 Inspect Battery